iSchoolProjects/mui-premium-table/Readme.md

 ### Ground Rules

 - All new components should be added to the `scripts/components` folder.
-- All components should have seprate css file in the `styles` folder.
+- All components should have seprate css file in the `styles` file.

 ### Linting